Lottery Community grants may be one-off contributions or multi-year grant investments for up to three years, for:

 - research, including: large scale research plans, feasibility studies for capital projects and health research

-- capital works over $30,000, including project management fees
+- major capital works over $30,000, including project management fees

 - food for food banks